openstack/nova/doc/source/index.rst

 * :doc:`Cells v2 Planning </user/cellsv2_layout>`: For large deployments, Cells v2
   allows sharding of your compute environment.
 Upfront planning is key to a successful Cells v2 layout.
-* :doc:`Placement service </user/placement>`: Overview of the new placement
+* :doc:`Placement service </user/placement>`: Overview of the placement
   service, including how it fits in with the rest of nova.
-* :doc:`Running nova-api on wsgi <user/wsgi>`: Considerations for using a real WSGI container instead of the baked in eventlet web server.
+* :doc:`Running nova-api on wsgi <user/wsgi>`: Considerations for using a real WSGI container instead of the baked-in eventlet web server.

 Maintenance
 -----------